Yolisss/Yolisss/README.md

   </br>
 <div align='center'>
-📫 Feel free to reach out to me via yolisisabel@gmail.com or connect with me on www.linkedin.com/in/yolisma-zacarias4 I'm open to discussions, collaboration, and exploring new opportunities!
+📫 Feel free to reach out to me via yolisisabel@gmail.com or connect with me on www.linkedin.com/in/yolisma-zacarias4 I'm open to discussions and collaborating!
 </div>
 </br>
 <div align='center'>